Public Health (BASc)

 Ontario Secondary School Diploma (OSSD) or equivalent with a minimum of six Grade 12 U or M courses including the following program specific requirements.

-- The minimum grade(s) required in the subject prerequisites (normally in the 60-70% range) will be determined subject to competition.
+- Note: the minimum grade(s) required in the subject prerequisites (normally in the 60-70% range) will be determined subject to competition

 Note: Applicants with a Bachelor's Degree from an accredited university will not be considered for admission to the four-year degree program.